thesse1/webmethods-api-gateway-staging/README.md

 # Sample content included in this repository

-## export_payload.json export query for API projects
+## export_payload.json export query for sample API projects

 The /apis folder contains sample API projects with the following export_payload.json files: